ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 Git will handle all the file copying for you.
 Git also lets you annotate parts of the history of your files so you can easily refer back to earlier points, compare what changed, etc. Git also makes branching to try out different versions of something *really* easy: you have have as many branches as you like (all of them get a name so you can keep track of what's what) and you can then selectively merge the versions as you see fit.
 It's very handy.

-Let's just look at a simple case of *keeping track of history* with Git.
+Let's just look at a simple case of *keeping track of history* <!-- "history of versions" maybe? --> with Git.

 > Brief note: There are lots of ways to use Git—people call these "workflows".
-I'll detail *one* possible workflow here; remember that something different might work better for you.
+I'll detail *one* possible workflow here; remember that something different might work better for you. <!-- You might have to go into more detail here to explain workflow.
+Maybe use a different word than "ways" in your first sentence.
+Maybe "methods" or ... there is another word I'm looking for... "system"? -->

 I've kept the nitty-gritty how-to instructions saved in an [appendix](#appendix1) that you can reference if you need to.
 The reason why I've done this is so that if you are already familiar with the minutiae, you can just read a high-level description of working with Git.